Frontend and backend protocols

 auth_category

 A string indicating the type of authentication the client is prepared to do.
-Recognized values are "User", "Kerberos" and "OAuth".
+Recognized values are "User", "Kerberos", "OAuth" and "SessionResume".
 Specify only one type at a time.

 protocol_features